zc42/ruptela_task_car_lock/README.md

  --
     - check if maker and model exist
     - maker
-	    check redis for maker
+	    redis find e
-	    if found and maker existing return true if found and maker non-existing return false else
+	    if found and existing return true
+	    if found and non-existing return false
+	    else
 	        if redis maker repo is empty
-	            check external api for maker
+	            check external api
-	            if found store data to redis and return true else
-				    redis store maker as non-existing
+	            if found store data to redis and return true else redis store data as non-existing
 	    return false
 	- model
-	    check redis for model
+	    redis find e
-		    if found and model exists return true if found and model non-existing return false else
+		    if found and exists return true
+		    if found and non-existing return false
+		    else
-			    check external api for model
+			    check external api
-			    if found store data to redis and return true else redis store model as non-existing and return false
+			    if found store data to redis and return true else redis store data as non-existing and return false

 	if maker and model exists
 		save car to